MairaLimaS/MairaLimaS.github.io/README.md

 ### Additional education:

+* Certificate in Digital Law and Innovation in the Public Sector, Institute for Technology and Society (ITS), 2024
 * Certificate in Digital Law and New Technologies, Institute for Technology and Society (ITS), 2024
 * Certificate in Delivering Good Data Governance in Low- and Middle-Income Countries, UWE Data Research, Access, and Governance Network (DRAGoN), 2023